Seneca-SCPA/Applied-Problem-Solving/docs/logic-selection.md

        Highest recorded rainfall: <recordMM> mm"

 3. What is the state of the current year rainfall?
-      NEW RECORD SET (yearlyMM > recordMM):
+      A. NEW RECORD SET (yearlyMM > recordMM):
-                  a) ASSIGN: delta = yearlyMM - recordMM
+            1. ASSIGN: delta = yearlyMM - recordMM
-                  b) ASSIGN: recordMM = yearlyMM
+            2. ASSIGN: recordMM = yearlyMM
-                  c) Is the record beaten by more than 10mm?
+            3. Is the record beaten by more than 10mm?
-                        YES (delta > 10):
+                  A. YES (delta > 10):
                         1. DISPLAY:
                               "WOW!
 The old record was blown away and a new record has been set!"
-                        NO:
+                  B. NO:
                         1. DISPLAY:
                               "A new yearly record has been set!"

-      TIED RECORD (yearlyMM == recordMM):
+      B. TIED RECORD (yearlyMM == recordMM):
-                  a) DISPLAY:
+            1. DISPLAY:
                   "TIED the highest record!"

-      LESS THAN THE RECORD (yearlyMM < recordMM) :
+      C. LESS THAN THE RECORD (yearlyMM < recordMM) :
-                  a) DISPLAY:
+            1. DISPLAY:
                   "Did NOT set a new record!"

 4. ...
 Continue with program logic ...
 5. End
 ```

-Step #3 is the **outer selection** (parent) and sub-step c) within the "NEW RECORD SET" section is the **nested selection**.
+Step `3.` is the **outer selection** (parent) and sub-step `3.A.3.` within the "NEW RECORD SET" section is the **nested selection**.
 Nesting is only executed if the parent (outer) dependency is evaluated to TRUE.

+## Testing

+As referred to in the computational thinking - [testing](./computational-thinking.md#testing) section, "what-if" scenarios are used to help test the logic and expected outcomes. **Selection is pivotal to controlling program execution** to take the necessary logic paths required to address all reasonable possibilities and certainly the expected paths to address the problem.

+Semantic failures are often directly tied to selection logic, so it is important you build strong selection skills - these skills will also help you be a more efficient and effective problem solver and programmer.